codydbentley/quadtree/README.md

 # Quadtree
-A very basic zero-dependency quadtree based on https://stackoverflow.com/questions/41946007/.
+A very basic zero-dependency* quadtree based on https://stackoverflow.com/questions/41946007/.

-This is a toy project.
-It does work, but it has no tests, lots of `unwraps`, and should not be considered safe or stable.
+This project has a minimal amount of testing and error handling, but should not yet be considered safe, stable, or optimized.

+(*) This project does have a dependency on `thiserror`, a macro for implementing custom errors that adds no extra dependencies and is completely transparent to the public API.